 Certainly, I can provide extra help after school, but the student must show up.
-In addition, I can call home, and set up student conferences, but I have no control if the phone number doesn’t work.
+In addition, I can call home and set up student conferences, but I have no control if the phone number doesn’t work.
 Look, I’m not trying to make excuses, but all of these issues can affect how much a student learns.
-As a result, the effectiveness of a teacher or a school cannot be based on outcome of one test.
+As a result, the effectiveness of a teacher or a school cannot be based on the outcome of one test.

 A More Reasonable Approach?

-Here’s what I think are some things to consider to make testing more useful:
+Here are what I think are some things to consider to make testing more useful:

 - The first years of education are the most crucial.
-The student should should not move on unless they’ve reached mastery in the primary grades. .
-Students must have the skills of reading and number literacy or we are setting the student up for failure.
+The student should not move on unless they’ve reached mastery in the primary grades. .
+Students must have the skills of reading and number literacy, or we are setting the student up for failure.
 There must be a limit to social promotion.

 Keep it in the Neighborhood